 SEL is the process through which children and adults acquire the knowledge, attitudes, and skills they need to recognize and manage their emotions, demonstrate caring and concern for others, establish positive relationships, make responsible decisions, and handle challenging situations constructively.
 SEL started in 2011 with 27 schools, is in 73 schools this year, and it’s our goal, in two more years, to have it in all schools at every grade level.
 This week, the St. David’s Foundation announced it is investing more than $1 million in AISD’s Social and Emotional Learning program.
 SEL is the process through which children and adults acquire the knowledge, attitudes, and skills they need to recognize and manage their emotions, demonstrate caring and concern for others, establish positive relationships, make responsible decisions, and handle challenging situations constructively.

 E-Wellness: Enroll, Engage, Empower is AISD’s staff wellness program.
 The program's mission is to educate, inform and provide resources and support to staff enabling them to live healthier lifestyles.

 Respect for All

 Similar to No Place for Hate, AISD's Respect for All initiative focuses on building awareness and encouraging tolerance through student-led initiatives and ongoing dialogues.

-This year’s National School Bus Safety Week is Oct.
+This fall, the district participated in National School Bus Safety Week Oct.
 21-25.
-AISD Transportation joins school districts and transportation agencies throughout Texas and the nation in celebrating the importance of school bus safety.
-The transportation department provides staff members and families the following tips to keep students safe.
+AISD's transportation team joined school districts and transportation agencies throughout Texas and the nation in celebrating the importance of school bus safety.
+The transportation department provided staff members and families with tips to keep students safe.